EarthBound: Ness

+A variety of merchandise depicting Ness have been produced by Nintendo; this merchandise includes a figurine and an Amiibo.
 Ness became widely known for his appearance as a playable character throughout the Super Smash Bros. fighting game series, debuting as a fighter in the first installment in 1999.
-Ness' inclusion in the original release was among its biggest surprises, and renewed Mother series fans' faith in new content from Nintendo.
+Ness's inclusion in the original release was among its biggest surprises, and renewed Mother series fans' faith in new content from Nintendo.
 Ness was one of the game's most powerful characters, according to IGN, if players could perfect his odd controls and psychic powers.
 In Europe, which did not see an EarthBound release, Ness was better known for his role in the fighting game than for his original role in the role-playing game.

 Ness returned in the first sequel, Melee, alongside an EarthBound-themed item and battle arena.
 Lucas, the protagonist of Mother 3, joined Ness in Brawl.
 Several years after Brawl's release, Official Nintendo Magazine wrote that Ness was an unpopular Smash character who should be removed from future installments.
-However, Ness returned in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate, and Lucas was later added to the former as downloadable content.
-Nintendo also produced Ness and Lucas Amiibo figurines.
-Ness was included in a licensed set of EarthBound-themed figurines released in Japan in 2014.
+However, Ness returned in Super Smash Bros. for Nintendo 3DS and Wii U and Ultimate, and Lucas was later added to the former as downloadable content.